 Digital Hybrids

 For this work, I combine my background in computers with my studio art; specifically painting.
 These new explorations in my work were originally driven by pure desire to see the outcomes.
 Over time there became a deeper understanding of the purpose of the work; to satiate a yearning for organic art in our increasingly digitized era.
-In these two series (Animated Paintings and Generative Art) I am creating a hybridized experience between screen-based technology and artistic reality.

 Two nighthawks flying at dusk under the constellations of the early winter night sky looking east.